Kangmo/nlesp-apps/chat/README.md

 Chat
 ==========

 A chatting app which has following features.
-Runs on iOS.
+Runs on iOS and uses NLESP C++ SDK to connect to NLESP server.

 # Sign Up
 # Sign In